syrotynin/TaskList/README.md

 Send reports.
 +Russian localization

-Installation: download TaskList.apk to your mobile phone (required Android platform) and install it using file manager.
+Installation: download TaskList.apk to your mobile phone (required Android platform) and install it using any file manager.